notquitethereyet/dotfiles/README.md

 # My Hypr Dotfiles
+### This is based on Hyprdots/HyDE project.
+Show them some love
 Installing HyDE after minimal archinstall installs conflicting network managers which can cause disconnects.
 Run this to fix that